 Pet Transportation

 There is no entitlement for reimbursement of pet transportation.
-For information or reservations contact TMO.
-Personnel can make reservation for pet transportation through the military travel agent.
+For information or reservations, contact the Traffic Management Office.
+Personnel can make reservations for pet transportation through the military travel agent.
 Most airlines have a weight dimension limit.
-The weight of your pet is determined by combined weight: dog plus crate (usually 100 lbs or less).
+The weight of your pet is determined by combined weight, dog plus crate, usually 100 pounds or less.
 For example, if you have a large dog, your crate may be too large for excess baggage or the dog and crate may be too heavy.
-They will also need the breed, sex, and age of pet.
+They will also need the breed, sex and age of pet.
 Give yourself as much time as possible as flight delays could cause problems with pet travel.

 Heartworm

-Dogs are not in a heartworm free area, and therefore dogs need to be kept on their preventive treatment.
-Whenever you travel keep them also on preventive treatment.
+Dogs are not in a heartworm-free area and therefore dogs need to be kept on their preventive treatment.
+Whenever you travel keep them on preventive treatment.

 German Pet Culture

 Germany is a pet friendly country.
 Generally pets are allowed in restaurants, but they have to be well behaved.
-Pets may travel on public transportation as long as the pet owner purchases a ticket (same as children 6-14 years of age).
+Pets may travel on public transportation as long as the pet owner purchases a ticket same as children six to 14 years of age.
 Most guest houses allow pets.
 You are likely to be charged a pet fee per animal which can get expensive.

 Germans usually walk their dogs at least twice a day.
 Dogs have to be kept on a leash at all times while being walked.
 If you have large dogs, it is recommended to walk one at a time.
 Pet owners are liable for their pets at all times.
 Despite what you see, pet owners are required to clean up after their dogs.
 Dog insurance is also recommended while living in Germany and in some cases is mandatory.
 Keep reading to find out if it is necessary for your pet.